 Here’s what has worked for us:

-Start when kids become toddlers.
-When they get bored with one activity, help them clean that up before starting a new activity.
+Kids should start to help pick up their room between age 1-2.
 As they get older, help them clean their rooms weekly.
 By age 8, they should not need your help.
 Don’t give allowance for room cleaning, but do have consequences for not doing it.

 But there’s a lot more to know about chores, allowance, and age-appropriate cleaning for kids.
 So in this article, we’re diving into the what some realistic expectations are for your child as far as chores in general and their room specifically.

 Ultimately, we’ll look at what age should a child clean their room to help you decide what’s best for your house.